 While Singapore is generally a safe country with a low crime rate, it does not mean that there is no crime.
 House break-ins, though declining, do still take place.

 With many home insurance plans priced affordably which also allows you to pay via credit cards, it is wise to start doing some math now.
+You can also read this to look at the differences between home insurance and HDB fire insurance.

 How do you choose a home insurance policy?